 During these challenging times Skills & Learning is here to support you with many professional and personal development opportunities.
 If you are unsure of what to do next, the Next Steps team can help you.
-You can book a free 1:1 appointment with our Progression Officer, Ceira, who can help you with your changes in employment, applying for new jobs or provide free impartial information about learning opportunites near you.
+You can book a free 1:1 appointment with a team member to help you with your changes in employment, applying for new jobs or provide free impartial information about learning opportunites near you.
 To book, or to find out more information, please click here.

 We have created this guide to provide support and information for those facing changes to their employment.

 How do I access Office 365 from Home?

 We have developed a guide on how you can access your 365 account from home which you can access here.

 I need help with my digital skills - where can I go?

 We have a range of Computing courses at a range of levels should you wish to work on your digital skills, please click here for more information.

 Alternatively the Bourne Digital project could help you with digital skills should you not wish to enrol on a course.
 They can support with problems accessing your emails, getting to grips with Office 365, helping to stay in contact with others, applying for jobs online and understanding how digital skills can help you stay mentally and physcially well.